sr229/docs/_posts/2019-02-23-good-mod-entry-guidelines.md

+---
+date: 2018-07-04
-# Good Mod Entry Guidelines
+title: Good Mod Entry Guidelines
+description: The guidelines is the suggested format for your mod.
+These are designed to make your mods unique, creative, and non-discriminative.
+categories:
+  - guidelines
+set: guidelines
+set_order: 2
+---

 > Keep in mind this is under heavy modification as time goes by.
 Any content of this is not final.